 Variable credit is offered in consideration of the differing academic backgrounds of entering students.
 Semester hours given for each course are those required of the traditional student with no previous clinical training.
-The official undergraduate CLS curriculum is available in the VCU Bulletin.
+The official undergraduate MLS curriculum is available in the VCU Bulletin.

 |CLLS 301 - 302||Hematology||7.5|